PeridexisErrant/DF-Walkthrough/chapters/chap03-recap-home.rst

 Workshop fun!
 =============
 Lets set up more workshops.
-First, put another mason workshop in with the other mason shop.
+First, put another mason's workshop in with the other one.
 It will be handy in the long run, I am sure.
-Set up a couple of carpenter’s workshops in the room next door.
+Set up a couple of carpenter's workshops in the room next door.
 While you’re at it, set-up a big wood pile (:kbd:`p`, :kbd:`w`).
 The next thing to do is to set up some more  piles.
 How about we go through and make a :guilabel:`Finished Goods` pile?
 Build it using :kbd:`p`, :kbd:`g`.